jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

-_Each graphic improvement, is your cyborgology getting upgraded.
+_Each graphic improvement is your cyborgology getting upgraded.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
 The point is, we've technically evolved so fast, we've far outpaced our politics.
 We need to click a new philosophy, to start living happier lives in our real-life game of civilization.
 Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 We have all this incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
 We're stuck in two hours of traffic going to bullshit jobs because Michael Scott wants to have friends to boss around?

 We're letting Darth Blockbuster tell us to... what?
-Follow his rules that make him king?
+Follow rules that are hundreds of years old?

 Then comes this pandemic.
 Our society is wondering how to make ventilators, face masks, and hand sanitizer?
-Like serious what the fuck, why we're our factories packed up and sent to foreign lands?
+Like serious what the hell, why we're our factories packed up and sent to foreign lands?
 Who did this benefit?

 Look at the video above; we can change our own world!

 Pandemics, global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic-filled roads, rising insurance rates, hopeless kids shooting up their own schools.

-Our list of problems keeps growing, because ordinary people aren't using the miraculous power of modern technology to evolve our civilization.
+Our list of problems keeps growing because ordinary people aren't using the miraculous power of modern technology to evolve our civilization.

 There's nothing rational or moral about being an extra of the Industrial Age.
 A ruling philosophy is only worth following if it facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.